 The current chair is from the Asian Institute of Technology (AIT), Thailand.

-The group meets twice every year in person at venues arranged by meeting participants.
+The group meets twice a year in person, at venues arranged by meeting participants.
 These meetings are forums for reviewing what has been accomplished to date and to define the steps forward.
-The monthly regular teleconferences are held to monitor progress on actions and for discussions on particular matters of interest to the group.
+The regular monthly teleconferences are held to monitor progress on actions and for discussions on particular matters of interest to the group.

 Vision and Mission of IWG-SEM

-During the first meeting in April 2012, the group defined its general direction through following vision:
+During the first meeting in April 2012, the group defined its general direction through the following vision:

 Its working program was defined by this mission statement:

 “Establish best practices between operational satellite-based emergency mapping programs, stimulate communication and collaboration, support the definition of emergency mapping guidelines, strengthen the sharing of expertise and capacities and review relevant technical standards as well as protocols.
 Work with the appropriate organizations to define professional standards for emergency mapping.”